khmarbaise/octopress/source/_posts/2018/10/2018-10-13-maven-artifact-checksums-what.md

 You have to configure Maven to check the checksums of the downloaded artifacts and fail your build if they are not correct.
-This is called *checksum policy* which I strongly recomment to use.
+This is called *checksum policy* which I strongly recommend to use.

 This means you have to change the configuration in your `settings.xml`.
 This means you have to change the [checksum policy][checksum-policy] in your `settings.xml`.